UtilitiesforMyHome.com is supported by commissions from some of the providers we list on our site.

 A ping of 20–50 ms is generally considered good for most home internet activities, whereas over 100 ms could indicate a problem.

 Because ping measures delay, a lower number is always better.
-However, “good” is relative to what you are trying to do.
-If you are just reading the news, a slight delay is unnoticeable.
-If you are trying to shoot a moving target in a competitive video game, even a fraction of a second matters.
+However, wondering what is a good ping speed usually depends entirely on the activity you are trying to perform.
+If you are just reading the morning news or scrolling through social media, a slight delay is completely unnoticeable.
+Conversely, if you are trying to shoot a fast-moving target in a competitive video game, even a fraction of a second can ruin the experience.

 Ping Range (ms)StatusBest For